France says "decision time" has come in Iran nuclear talks

 Kerry told reporters late on Friday the atmosphere in the talks was constructive.

-Fabius and Hammond returned to Vienna on Saturday and a U.S. official said that Kerry had spoken by telephone with Russian Foreign Minister Sergei Lavrov, who was not in Vienna.
+It remained unclear whether Russian Foreign Minister Sergei Lavrov would return on Saturday.
+The Russian foreign ministry told Reuters his travel plans had not been finalized.

-In the last few days the talks have become bogged down, with diplomats speaking of a shouting match between Kerry and Zarif.
+The negotiations in the last few days have become bogged down, with diplomats speaking of a shouting match between Kerry and Zarif.

 The White House said on Friday that the United States and its partners "have never been closer" to agreement with Iran but that the U.S. delegation would not wait indefinitely.